There are lots of benefits to not using your insurance for counseling services. You read that right!

 Insurance companies often don’t pay for the entire cost of your session, which leaves you still footing a sizable cash bill even though you used it.

-When you use your insurance company they have access to certain things you may rather keep private like what you’re being seen for, what your diagnosis is – in fact, most insurance companies require a counselor to provide a diagnosis to justify your treatment.
+When you use your insurance company they have access to certain things you may rather keep private like what you’re being seen for, what your diagnosis is - in fact, most insurance companies require a counselor to provide a diagnosis to justify your treatment.
 This means that even if you don’t merit a “diagnosis” you may land one.
+This also means that if you're being seen for something "non diagnosable" like highly sensitive personality trait, that your insurance may not pay.

 Your insurance company will dictate how many sessions you’re entitled to and what modality of treatment you receive, as well as who you receive it from.
 It doesn’t make a lot of sense considering that the counselor in front of you knows best what methods will fit with you and you and your counselor should work together to decide how frequently and for how long you’ll go to counseling.